 1. A full baby is a happy baby.

 This almost goes without saying but making sure baby has a full tummy will keep him happy and content while you take your photos.
 This goes for you too!
+You don’t want to be getting hangry half way through.
 Have a snack before you start.

 2. Warm up.